 Baking Soda vs Baking Powder

-While both baking powder and baking soda can be used as leavening agents in pancake recipes, the decision to use one over the other often depends on the other ingredients in the recipe.
+Both baking powder and baking soda can be used as leavening agents in pancake recipes.

 Baking soda is a base that reacts with acids in the batter (such as sourdough starter, buttermilk, or yogurt) to produce carbon dioxide gas, which helps the pancakes rise and become fluffy.
 If your recipe already contains acidic ingredients, such as sourdough starter, then using baking soda alone may be sufficient.